1004yeeun/marble-madness/README.md

 1. Install [XQuartx](http://xquartz.org/) and follow the installation instructions.
    * It may help to log out and log back in after installation.
 2. Download and unzip the [zip file](https://github.com/1004yeeun/marble-madness/archive/refs/heads/main.zip).

+### Note
+You may have to alter the directory for your Assets folder, accordingly depending on where you place your file, in the main.cpp file.

 ### Installation with macOS on the Command Line
 3. Change directories to the MarbleMadness folder, which should contain all 21 source files for this game as well as the MarbleMadness executable.